 As you can see there are many companies that still have are in the Superior rating (top) category and have very competitive rates.
 These are many of the top life insurance companies in the country.
 Again, the rates above are for a 20 year level (fixed) term, so the rate does not increase annually for 20 years.

 Some of the clients we’ve helped chose to ‘ladder’ their policies.
 This means one can get several policies for different term lengths that match their needs and will save money.
 For example, for a 50 year old, that is married and has teenagers, spouse and a mortgage.
 This individual could choose a $500k 10 year level term policy then add a second policy for $500k 20 year term.
 This would provide $1million of coverage for the next 10 years until the children are out of college, then for the remaining 10 years $500k is in place to protect the spouse, income, mortgage, etc. This would be a lower premium than a single $1million 20 year term by about $30 month.
 Also, provide flexibility if he wanted to drop a policy at any time.
 Not everyone does or knows about this strategy, but it is a good option to consider.

 Northwestern Mutual Life Insurance Term to 75- Bottom Line

 If you have a Northwestern Mutual Term to 75 policy and your rate keeps increasing you’re not alone.
 As many experience, the premiums can get quite expensive, especially after 45 or 50 years old.
-The good news is that if you healthy, you can likely qualify for a new level term policy from a Superior rated company for less than you are paying now.
+The good news is that if you are healthy, you can likely qualify for a new level term policy from a Superior rated company and for less than you are paying now.
 Also, the rate will be fixed for whichever term you choose and have the ability to cancel anytime without a penalty.